jgourav2131/PUF/README.md

 The Sparse PUF solver developed successfully predicts the PUF's responses to unseen challenges with high accuracy, as evidenced by the low MAE.
 However, the model's accuracy in identifying the active CDUs and the relatively high model error suggest that further refinement is needed to improve the understanding of the active CDUs' contributions.
 The methodology and results presented here provide a solid foundation for further research and optimization in PUF modeling and security applications.

-##Please refer to the assn1.pdf for details on the problem and Notebook.ipynb for the solution
+## Please refer to the assn1.pdf for details on the problem and Notebook.ipynb for the solution
+The training data files are train_challenges.dat and train_responses.dat respectively